peterruler/cats-dogs-server/README.md

 # prerequisites

-- Have nodejs & python with miniconda & tensorflow including keras installed
+- First have nodejs & python with miniconda & tensorflow including keras installed
 - Miniconda installation on Mac M1: https://www.youtube.com/watch?v=o4-bI_iZKPA
 - Miniconda installation Ubuntu: https://www.youtube.com/watch?v=dj-Jntz-74g&t=339s
 - Jupyter isn't needed on server, you can skip these commands

 # conda installation on ubuntu

-- on M1 Macos run with `conda activate tensorflow` have miniconda installed first (check jeff heaton clip on the installation) with env tensorflow, then do a `node app.js` to run the application locally on mac e.g. first change URI path in `./frontend/src/App.js` to get it running locally
+- have miniconda installed first (check jeff heaton clip on the installation) with env tensorflow.
-- install miniconda arch64 for arm ubuntu (for intel this doesn't work! choose the suiting installer script): https://docs.conda.io/projects/miniconda/en/latest/
+- If you have an ARM processor e.g. install miniconda arch64 for arm ubuntu (for intel this doesn't work! choose the suiting installer script): https://docs.conda.io/projects/miniconda/en/latest/
-- to get ubuntu installation file run `wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-aarch64.sh` then `chmod +x` this file and run it as sudo, this is explained in the video clip listed above.
+- to get ubuntu installation file when having an ARM machine, run `wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-aarch64.sh` then `chmod +x` this file and run it as sudo, this is explained in the video clip listed above.
 - see https://github.com/jeffheaton/t81_558_deep_learning/blob/master/install/tensorflow-install-jul-2020.ipynb for the needed commands
 - (optional) conda addons on server do a `wget https://raw.githubusercontent.com/jeffheaton/t81_558_deep_learning/master/tools.yml`
+On M1 Macos run Python tensorflow scipt in a terminal with `conda activate tensorflow`.

+# to test if tensorflow is installed on ubuntu do a

+- `cd ./_Project && python check.py`

-# conda commands to get tensorflow running on ubuntu, try:
+# conda commands to get tensorflow running on ubuntu:

 - once conda script has installed conda
 - `conda install -c conda-forge tensorflow`